Union Square (Hong Kong): Sorrento

-Sorrento (擎天半島 (king4tin1 bun3dou2)) is a residential complex occupying the northern edge of Union Square.
-The complex was built by The Wharf Estate Development Ltd. and MTR Corporation.
+The Sorrento (擎天半島 (king4tin1 bun3dou2)) is a residential complex occupying the northern edge of Union Square.
+The complex serves as the phase 2 of the development plan and was built by The Wharf Estate Development Ltd. and MTR Corporation.
 It contains five residential towers completed in 2003 and was designed by Wong & Ouyang (HK) Ltd.

 The towers are named Sorrento 1 through Sorrento 6.
 As in many buildings in Hong Kong, tower 4 is omitted because, in Cantonese, "4" is a homophone for "death".
 All five towers follow the same design but reducing in height consecutively with the tallest being Sorrento 1, and the shortest, Sorrento 6.
 Sorrento 1 is 256 metres (841 feet) tall with 75 floors.
 It is the 2nd tallest residential building in Hong Kong and the 5th in the world.
 There are a total of 2,126 units in Sorrento.
 Between Sorrento 2 and Sorrento 3 is a gap, where a foot bridge connects the residential complex to Kowloon station and Elements.

 Sorrento is in Primary One Admission (POA) School Net 31.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Jordan Road Government Primary School.

 The Harbourside

-The Harbourside (君臨天下 (gwan1lam4 tin1haa6)) is a 255 m tall residential skyscraper in Union Square, phase 4 of the Kowloon station development.
+The Harbourside (君臨天下 (gwan1lam4 tin1haa6)) is a 255 m tall residential skyscraper in Union Square, and serves as the phase 4 of the Kowloon station development.
 Construction of the 74-storey complex began in 2001 and was completed in 2004 under the design by P & T Architects & Engineers.

 The Harbourside appears to be a one-wall building from a distance.
 However, there are actually three towers joined in the base, middle and top.
 The gaps between the towers help relieve the stress caused by wind since the complex has a large surface area, allowing it to act as a sail.
 All floors are used for residential purpose.

 The Harbourside is the 91st tallest building in the world when measured up to the highest architectural point.

 The Harbourside is in Primary One Admission (POA) School Net 31.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Jordan Road Government Primary School.